Skip to Content

 If you need me, I’ll be here!

-If you’re REALLY pressed for time, then you can even take this all-inclusive day tour of the San Blas Islands from Panama City.
+If you’re pressed for time, then this all-inclusive day tour of the San Blas Islands from Panama City is the way to go!

 Everything is taken care of for you, so this is a super convenient way to visit the San Blas Islands if you don’t have a lot of time to spare.
-At $160 USD, it includes all breakfast, lunch, snacks, and round-trip transportation from Panama City.
+It includes all breakfast, lunch, snacks, and round-trip transportation from Panama City.
 Just make sure to bring extra cash with you for the $25 USD port fee!

 Why We Book Tours with Viator